tylergneill/pramana-nlp/README.md

 A corpus of Sanskrit pramāṇa texts ready for use in NLP applications, along with data and results for an experiment in LDA topic modeling.
 See also the corresponding [paper](https://www.aclweb.org/anthology/W19-7505/) presented at the [6th ISCLS](https://iscls.github.io), for which the citable repo snapshot is at: [![DOI](https://zenodo.org/badge/187706215.svg)](https://zenodo.org/badge/latestdoi/187706215)

-Update (Jan 2021): I'm currently working on version 2 (= re-cleaned and additional text data, Python 3, new experimentation in similarity calculation).
-See the above Zenodo link for the archive of version 1.
+Update (Oct 2021): The repo is now current to reflect latest text input and modeling output (and now in Python 3).
+See the above Zenodo link for the archived version corresponding to the 2019 paper.

 Repo Overview: